tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

- 16 task 16 a script that  displays lines containing the pattern root and 3 lnes after them in the file 17 task a script that displays all the lines in the file /etc/passwd that do not contain the partern bin 18 task 18 a script that displays all line of the file /etc/ssh/sshd-config starting with a letter
+ 16 task 16 a script that  displays lines containing the pattern root and 3 lnes after them in the file 17 task a script that displays all the lines in the file /etc/passwd that do not contain the partern bin 18 task 18 a script that displays all line of the file /etc/ssh/sshd-config starting with a letter 19 task 19 a script that replace all character A and C from input to Z and E  respectively